 The exhibition Shared Studios.
-Three Case Studies presents the work, production, and learning dynamics that arise in shared studio spaces among artists in the Barcelona art scene.
+Three Case Studies presents the work, production, and learning dynamics that arise in shared studio spaces among artists in the local art scene.

 The three case studies illustrate the diversity of relationships between artists and the permeability involved in sharing a working environment.
 In each one of the cases, two artists work in the same space: Enric Farrés Duran and Xavier Ristol in Sala 17 (Eixample, Sabadell), Tirso Orive Liarte and Aldo Urbano in Hangar (Poblenou, Barcelona), and Idoia Montón and Sinéad Spelman in Halfhouse (La Verneda, Barcelona).